 In other areas, features of Bitwig Studio in general have unique utility in a touch-screen context.
-A good example is Bitwig Studio's menu system, which allows you to create shortcut buttons for any menu functions that you would like one-touch access to (see ???).
+A good example is Bitwig Studio's menu system, which allows you to create shortcut buttons for any menu functions that you would like one-touch access to (see section 2.3.1).